WHY UNITED STATES?

 After the war had ended, Einstein’s description of “a new and important source of energy,” was fulfilled by the Atomic Energy Act of 1946, providing guidelines for the safe and appropriate use of this potent new form of energy.
 It was perhaps for this reason that the Act discusses, in Section 11, Patents and Inventions.
 Later August 26, 1964, President Lyndon Johnson would sign the Private Ownership of Special Nuclear Materials Act, allowing the nuclear industry to own the fuel.

-But nuclear power has had some problems.
-Chernobyl, Russia or Three Mile Island, United States for example.
-Additionally there is the recent offshore earthquake created a tsunami to inundate Fukushima, Japan, on March 11, 2011, causing an unexpected failure at a nuclear power station.
-One year later, tuna in a California harbor carried radioactivity.
+Tragic use of this powerful energy as a weapon, in Hiroshima and Nagasaki, Japan in August 1945 spurred adoption of the Atomic Energy Act dedicating the future to world peace.
+But even as a fuel, there are dangers, as proven by Chernobyl, Russia or Three Mile Island, United States for example.
+Additionally an offshore earthquake created a tsunami to inundate Fukushima, Japan, on March 11, 2011, causing an unexpected failure at a nuclear power station; one year later, tuna in a California harbor carried radioactivity.
 Announcing those radioactive fish, some newspaper headlines cheekily described a “hot tuna melt.”
 Even as the situation improves there are lessons and questions.
 Former Prime Minister Naoto Kan stated on May 29, 2012 “I would like to say to the Japanese and to the world – the safest nuclear policy is not to have any nuclear plants.”
 (Tokyo, May 29, Energy Resources, “Japan to decide on nuclear power restart,” UPI.com) Yet nuclear power promises great potential.

 Document of Authorization